Nabeel70/SignFlow/README.md

 - Load the extension as an unpacked Chrome extension:
   1. `chrome://extensions` → enable Developer Mode → “Load unpacked” → select this folder.
   2. Open the popup, toggle ON, allow microphone access.
+  3. Set the backend endpoint under “Backend endpoint” (defaults to `http://localhost:5055/api/v1`) and hit **Test** to confirm connectivity.
-  3. With the backend running, observe requests to `/api/v1/sign-sequence` in DevTools → Network.
+  4. With the backend running, observe requests to `/api/v1/sign-sequence` in DevTools → Network.
-  4. Use the “Show overlay again” button if the draggable card is lost.
+  5. Use the “Show overlay again” button if the draggable card is lost.

 ---